 Our students use technology like 360 video and augmented and virtual reality tools to tell stories in new ways to an increasingly sophisticated audience.

 We also offer small class sizes – with most capped at 20 students.

 This allows students to collaborate closely with each other and their professors.
 Students have the resources of a large university, but the comfort of a smaller academic unit within that university.

 WVU has more than 400 student organizations and club sports.
 These experiences and connections are invaluable.
-The College of Media has clubs and organizations specifically related to journalism and strategic communications.
+The College of Media has clubs and organizations specifically related to journalism advertising and public relations.

 If you are still in high school, you can get a head start on your College of Media experience.
 Enroll in classes at WVU through ACCES, our early college program that offers a variety of courses to high school students at a steeply reduced price.
 Or, participate in the College of Media’s Summer Media Camp for high school students.
 You don’t have to wait until you’re in college – start now!

 We want to help you achieve your goals.
 We are committed to your success.
 We offer a number of in-house resources to help you transition to college and prepare you for the future.